-1 Personal income tax and Corporate income tax are estimates based on data from MFEI Annual Reports pertaining to Inland Revenue 2Includes income from duty on documents relating to property.
-The source of this data is NSO and is in
+Personal income tax and Corportae income tax are estimates based on data from MFEI Annual Reports pertaining to Inland Revenue

-2Includes income from duty on documents relating to property.
+Includes income from duty on documents relating to property.
 The source of this data is NSO and is in compliance with ESA95.